 Annual Self Report

-The Annual Self Report (ASR) is the first component of the Quality Assurance Program.
+The Annual Self Report (ASR) is one component of the Quality Assurance Program.
 It is an interactive online tool that provides an opportunity to support continuing competence by expanding a physical therapist’s knowledge and understanding of professional, legal, and ethical obligations.

-The College will not have access to ASR information collected from individual registrants.
-The College will only be notified that a registrant has completed the ASR.
-The anonymous data will be collected and used in aggregate to identify topics for which the College may need to provide additional resources or supports for physical therapists in British Columbia.
+The College does not have access to ASR information collected from individual registrants.
+The College is only notified that a registrant has completed the ASR.
+The anonymous data is used in aggregate to identify topics for which the College may need to provide additional resources or supports for physical therapists in British Columbia.

 Regulatory topics covered in the ASR: